planet-nine-app/fount/README.md

     A -->|Modifies State| A
 ```

-In the case of [Open Source Force][osf]'s bounty bot, the caster would be the person posting the bounty, the target would be the bot, and the resolver is Planet Nine.
+In the case of [Open Source Force][osf]'s bounty bot, the caster would be the person posting the bounty, the target would be the bot, and the resolver is Fount.
 So:

 ```mermaid